 Èlan Vital – Renee Barrance, Danny Brady, Nikolai Sim [photo by Phoebe Lysbeth Kay]

-Introducing Èlan Vital, Cold-Wave straight from the Southern Ocean.
-We are thrilled to be releasing their debut album “Shadow Self” very soon.
+Introducing Èlan Vital – Cold Wave straight from the Southern Ocean.
+We are thrilled to be releasing their debut album “Shadow Self” on 24 March 2017 (NZ).

 They share a member (Danny) with another favourite rule-breaking Dunedin post-punk-electronica band Death And The Maiden, so if you enjoyed their debut you will definitely want to give Èlan Vital’s “Shadow Self” a listen.

 Official NZ release date is 24 March but we will be fulfilling pre-orders from 24 February.